Mahima Makwana

-Mahima Makwana (born 5 August 1999) is an Indian actress who works in television shows as well as Hindi and Telugu language films.
-After entering television with Miley Jab Hum Tum and Balika Vadhu as a child artist, Makwana rose to prominence and became a household name through her character Rachna in Zee TV's popular soap opera Sapne Suhane Ladakpan Ke, following which she went on to establish herself as one of the promising TV actresses with lead roles in several other television shows.

-In 2021, Makwana made her Hindi film debut in the action thriller film Antim starring Salman Khan and Aayush Sharma in 2021.
+Mahima Makwana (born 5 August 1999) is an Indian actress who works in Hindi films and television.
+After entering television with Miley Jab Hum Tum and Balika Vadhu as a child artist, Makwana received recognition with her character Rachana in Sapne Suhane Ladakpan Ke, following which she went on to appear in several television shows.
+In 2021, Makwana made her Hindi film debut with the action thriller film Antim.